About the project

 - story collections on playable DVD

 The guiding vision of Silence Speaks is to listen deeply and challenge legacies of voyeurism and media exploitation by ensuring that storytellers, not producers, have primary control over what information is shared and how events and people are portrayed.
-Since our beginnings, we have led projects in locations around the world, including Australia, Belize, Brazil, Canada, Ethiopia, Ghana, Guatemala, Kenya, Mexico, Nepal, Papua New Guinea, Republic of Congo (Congo-Brazzaville), South Africa, Tajikistan, and Uganda.
+Since our beginnings, we have led more than 25 storytelling and participatory media projects in locations around the world, including Australia, Belize, Brazil, Canada, Ethiopia, Ghana, Guatemala, Kenya, Mexico, Nepal, Papua New Guinea, Republic of Congo (Congo-Brazzaville), South Africa, Tajikistan, and Uganda.

 Several qualitative studies of Silence Speaks projects have revealed the positive impacts on workshop participants, of sharing their personal stories.
 These include improved self-expression, self-efficacy, and agency; technology and literacy skills development; and increased interest in getting involved with education and advocacy work to address social issues ...

 We recognize that the ethical considerations arising within each project are unique.
-The following principles are intended as an evolving set of recommendations for ethical practice in storytelling and participatory media approaches.
+Our ethics principles are intended as an evolving set of recommendations for ethical practice in storytelling and participatory media approaches.
 We invite readers to engage in a dialogue with us about how best to ensure the safety and dignity of storytellers and audiences worldwide ...

 Regardless of how it is defined, what is clear is that trauma can have lasting emotional and physical effects on individuals and entire communities.
 Our experience over the years has helped us clarify why it can be valuable for someone who has experienced trauma to participate in one of our workshops and when storytelling may not be beneficial ...